 If you are more interested in the axe part of a mattock rather than the Adze blade, then have a think about getting a Pulaski axe.
 Pulaski tools are a favorite with firefighters as it gives them the ability to cut wood and clear firebreaks.

 A pickaxe has a similar handle to a mattock made of wood or fiberglass, but the design of the head is where it differs.
 The main difference in that a pickaxe doesn’t have a wide, horizontal adze blade, but instead has a longer and thinner pick blade.
 This makes it better suited for penetrating deeper into hard to dig soils.

 A pickaxe is commonly used in mining for digging through hard rocks.

 A list of uses of a pickaxe include:

 A pickaxe doesn’t have the capability of cutting or carving wood.

 A lighter version of a pickaxe is called a railroad pick.

 What is the Difference?

-A pickaxe doesn’t have the wide horizontal blade of a mattock but has a long, thin blade instead.
+A pickaxe doesn’t have a mattock’s wide horizontal blade but a long, thin blade instead.
 The thinner blade of the pickaxe allows it to penetrate rocky or clay soils deeper, making it more suited for those conditions.
 The mattock is better suited for removing larger quantities of softer soils.

 When you are deciding on which tool best suits your requirements of a mattock vs pickaxe, I would suggest thinking about your individual jobs you will be using it for and the type of soils you will be digging.
 If you have hard to dig, rocky, or clay soils then I would recommend a pickaxe, but if you have sandy or easy to dig soils then a mattock makes more sense.